OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/relriskparity.md

 ---
 title: relriskparity
-description: This page provides comprehensive details of the 'relriskparity' function in OpenBB Terminal's portfolio optimization module.
+description: "This page provides comprehensive details of the 'relriskparity' function" in OpenBB Terminal's portfolio optimization module.
 It contains a thorough explanation of parameters and return value, along with Python code examples demonstrating its usage.